 Port Douglas Accommodation

 Tropic Breeze Caravan Park is only a couple of minutes from both the Four Mile Beach Swimming Enclosure and Macrossan Street – the main street of town.
-They have On-Site Cabins with private kitchens and shared amenities, as well as camp and caravan sites and a shaded swimming pool.
+There are On-Site Cabins with private kitchens and shared amenities, camp and caravan sites and a shaded swimming pool.
 We’ve camped here in our tent many years ago and more recently in our caravan.

 Airbnb offers a range of holiday accommodation from Spa Studios, to Beach Villas to whole homes and double rooms.
 Look for insect screening and air-conditioning.
 Get in early for the best deals and if you haven’t used Airbnb previously you can claim a first time user discount by using the link in our sidebar.